dozjs/doz-cli/README.md

 # doz-cli
-Command line interface for Doz
+Command line interface for Doz.
+With this tool you can create:

+- Doz app
+- Doz component
+- Doz Electron app
+- Doz plugin

 ## Install
 ```